boazbk/tcs/lec_03_computation.md

-We can also write  [eqmajandornot](){.eqref} in a   "programming language" format, expressing it as a set of instructions for computing $MAJ$ given the basic operations $AND,OR,NOT$:
+We can also write  [eqmajandornot](){.eqref} in a   "programming language" form, expressing it as a set of instructions for computing $MAJ$ given the basic operations $AND,OR,NOT$:

 ```python
 def MAJ(X[0],X[1],X[2]):